 The Company has entered into Management Services Agreements (the "MSAs") with certain of the Fortress partner companies.
 Pursuant to each MSA, the Company's management and personnel provide advisory, consulting and strategic services to each Fortress partner company that has entered into an MSA with Fortress for a period of five years.
 Such services may include, without limitation, (i) advice and assistance concerning any and all aspects of each such Fortress partner company's operations, clinical trials, financial planning and strategic transactions and financings and (ii) conducting relations on behalf of each such Fortress partner company with accountants, attorneys, financial advisors and other professionals (collectively, the "Services").
-Each such Fortress partner company is obligated to utilize clinical research services, medical education, communication and marketing services and investor relations/public relation services of companies or individuals designated by Fortress, provided those services are offered at market prices.
-However, such Fortress partner companies are not obligated to take or act upon any advice rendered from Fortress, and the Company shall not be liable to any such Fortress partner company for its actions or inactions based upon the Company's advice.
+Each such Fortress partner company is obligated to utilize clinical research services, medical education, communication and marketing services and investor relations/public relation services of companies or individuals designated by Fortress, provided those services are offered at such Fortress partner company for its actions or inactions based upon the Company's advice.
 The Company and its affiliates, including all members of Fortress' Board of Directors, have been contractually exempted from fiduciary duties to each such Fortress partner company relating to corporate opportunities.